Edwin Czeczowiczka: After the Anschluss

 In 1938, as the Nazi regime imposed increasing restrictions, Edwin emigrated to Poland, where his textile firm was based.
 The Czeczowiczkas packed their extensive art collection for export.
 However, 22 works of art were seized on 29 October 1938, by the Vienna Gestapo and sent to the Central Office for Monument Protection.
 The contents of their lifts were later confiscated by the VUGESTA (Gestapo Office for the Disposal of the Property of Jewish Emigrants) and sold at the Dorotheum auction house in the early 1940s.

 Edwin eventually made it to Poland, later rejoining his wife and children in England, where they had fled earlier.
-He died in London on 9 May 1971, and Caroline died on 8 November 1979.
+He died in London on 9 May 1971.
+Caroline died on 8 November 1979.

 Search for artworks seized by Nazis

 The heirs have registered 42 search requests for artworks looted by the Nazis on the German Lost Art Foundation website.